 In 1955, after a dispute with his publisher Dupuis, Franquin headed to competitor Lombard, and signed a five-year contract to work for Tintin magazine.
 Thus began Franquin's first venture into the comic gag strip, 'Modeste et Pompon'.
 However, the disagreement with Dupuis was soon resolved, and Franquin had to work for both magazines at the same time.
 Fortunately, he got the assistance of other scriptwriters for his 'Modeste et Pompon' gags, most notably René Goscinny and Michel Greg, who both created another neighbor for Modeste.
 When Franquin's contract with Lombard ended in 1959, the strip was continued by other artists in the following decades, including Dino Attanasio, Mittéï, and Walli & Bom.

 Besides the first showcase of Franquin's talent for gags, 'Modeste et Pompon' is well-known for its designs of cars and home interiors.
 Largely inspired by Franquin's own abstract design furniture, the comic's depiction of Modeste's home gives a preserved look in the everyday life of the 1950s.
-It was a style that was also typical for the 1958 World Expo in Brussels, and would later become known as the "Atom style".
-It was also omni-present in the work of Jijé, and knew a revival in the 1980s through artists like Joost Swarte, Yves Chaland and Serge Clerc.
+The drawings became more angular and geometric, with a large focus on modernism.
+This style was also typical for the 1958 World Expo in Brussels, and would later become known as the "Atomic style".
+It was also omni-present in the work of Jijé and Will, and knew a revival in the 1980s through artists like Joost Swarte, Yves Chaland, Ever Meulen and Serge Clerc.

 This first experience of a gag strip led to the creation of his iconic 'Gaston Lagaffe' character in 1957.
 Drawn from the template of the American beatnik, the character initially caused amoc in the magazine's editorial sections.
 He just simply arrived, and no one knew who had sent him, or why?
 This was a striking example of Spirou's fun atmosphere and tongue-in-cheek approach under Yvan Delporte's editorship, that led to the popularization of the anti-hero in European comics.
 After a few weeks, Franquin started featuring Gaston in half-page gags, that were mostly drawn by his assistant Jidéhem.
 As the laziest employee of the fictionalized offices of Spirou, Gaston was also introduced silently into the world of the magazine's title strip; Fantasio was Gaston's fixed opponent and the character had occasional guest appearances in 'Spirou et Fantasio' episodes.